Solar eclipse of July 13, 2018

-A partial solar eclipse occurred on Friday, July 13, 2018.
+A partial solar eclipse occurred at the Moon's ascending node of orbit on Friday, July 13, 2018, with a magnitude of 0.3365.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A partial solar eclipse occurs in the polar regions of the Earth when the center of the Moon's shadow misses the Earth.

 The moon's penumbra touched a small part of Antarctica, and southern Australia in Tasmania, where the eclipse was observed with a magnitude of about 0.1.
 The eclipse was also visible in Stewart Island, an island south of New Zealand.